 Appointment cancellations and changes

 You are welcome to phone and change your appointment(s).
-However, due to the high demand for appointments especially during peak periods of semester we ask that you give a day's notice if you want to change or cancel your session.
-If you fail to attend an appointment without 24 hours notice it will count towards the maximum number of sessions that we are able to offer you each year.
-Find out how to contact us.
+However, due to the high demand for appointments especially during peak periods of semester we ask that you give a day's notice if you want to change or cancel your session so that other students can make use of that time slot.
+Find out how to contact us here.